adamtool/webinterface/doc/mc/Readme.md

 ![Model Checking Unsat](screenshots/mc_unsat.png)

 Again the formula and the result are printed.
 In addition, a **counterexample** as a firing sequence which violates the formula is given.
-When clicking **LOAD INTO SIMULATOR**, this firing sequence is given to the simulator (see [here](#simulator)).
+When clicking **LOAD INTO SIMULATOR**, this firing sequence is given to the simulator (see [here](#SimulateAPetriNetWithTransits)).
 With **SHOW WITNESSES**, you can create a PDF showing the witnesses regarding all flow subformulas for this counterexample.
 This PDF shows the firing sequence of the control and connected to that the violating flow chain for each flow subformula:

 ![Witnesses](screenshots/mc_witnesses.png)

-The model checking procedure for model checking Petri nets with transits against Flow-LTL is based on a reduction to model checking Petri net against LTL (see [here](#reduction)).
+The model checking procedure for model checking Petri nets with transits against Flow-LTL is based on a reduction to model checking Petri net against LTL (see [here](#Reduction)).
 A **counterexample** for this **constructed Petri net** is also given and can be loaded into the simulator with the corresponding Petri net.
 The technical details regarding the latches of the circuit can be seen when clicking on the counterexample for the constructed Petri net.

+<a name="Reduction"></a>
 Reduction from Petri nets with transits and Flow-LTL to Petri nets and LTL:
 ---------------------------------------------------------------------------
-<a name="Reduction"></a>
 In the background, the problem of model checking Petri nets with transits against Flow-LTL is reduced to the problem of model checking Petri nets against LTL.
 The corresponding constructed parts can be shown with the **Reduction** item of the main menu bar.

+<a name="ReductionNet"></a>
-The constructed Petri net is shown in the right panel when hitting the subitem **Petri Net** from the main menu bar:<a name="ReductionNet"></a>
+The constructed Petri net is shown in the right panel when hitting the subitem **Petri Net** from the main menu bar:

 ![Reduction Petri net](screenshots/mc_reduction_net.png)

-Here, we have the same features as for the simulation tab (see [here](#SimulatingAPetriNetWithTransits)) apart from showing the data flow, since a standard Petri net does not have data flows.
+Here, we have the same features as for the simulation tab (see [here](#SimulateAPetriNetWithTransits)) apart from showing the data flow, since a standard Petri net does not have data flows.
 Clicking the **floppy disk** symbol in the top right corner of the panel allows to save the net in SVG, PNML, or APT file format.

+ <a name="ReductionFormula"></a>
-The constructed LTL formula is shown in the right panel when clicking the subitem **LTL Formula** from the main menu bar: <a name="ReductionFormula"></a>
+The constructed LTL formula is shown in the right panel when clicking the subitem **LTL Formula** from the main menu bar:
 ![Reduction LTL formula](screenshots/mc_reduction_formula.png)

+<a name="textEditor"></a>
 Text Editor:
 ------------
-<a name="textEditor"></a>
 A text editor is provided to change and also edit the input Petri net with transits:
 ![Text Editor](screenshots/mc_apt_editor.png)
 For the format please refer to [here](https://github.com/adamtool/adammc/blob/master/doc/documentation.pdf) (Section 4.1).